-- First offense: All students involved receive a zero on their homework and a warning from the instructor. - Second offense: All students are reported to the DOS in addition to receiving a zero on their homework. - Third offense: All students fail the course.
+- First offense: All students involved will receive a grade of zero on the assignment and a formal warning from the instructor. - Second offense: All students involved will receive a grade of zero on the assignment and will be reported to the Dean of Students (DOS). - Third offense: All students involved will fail the course.